Rowleylab001/dsrna-survey/scripts/daily-notes_dsrna-survey.md

 ???
 Do we need to update our raw data sheet for public use? (if so, I need to redo Rmd)

+- ERROR: plot.new() margin error was resolved by removing the "lhei" argument from heatmap.2 plot.
+Note that heatmap.2 plots must be manually run within R Studio in order to properly update the SVG files.
+If they're ggplots, then everything works fine.
+Frickin heatmap.2 givin me grief.

 >> Next time: work on supplementary figures